CD3/HTMLSlideShowUtils/demo/slides.md

 \mathimg[height="300"]{\Delta E = \delta Q + \delta W}

-# Shell
+# Macros: Shell

 The `\\shell` macro will run a command and include its output.
-This is useful for command line demonstration. for example, this
+This is useful for command line demonstrations.
+For example, this:

 \`\`\`